 One of Daniel Craig’s most popular outfits in Quantum of Solace is his jacket in Bolivia.
 The dark navy cotton, zip-front jacket is by Tom Ford.
 Ford’s inspiration came from the G4 Harrington jacket by Baracuta, who have made Harrington jackets for over half a century.
 The jacket has cuffs and a waistband that adjust with buttons.
 The jacket has slash pockets on the sides that close with buttons.

 Underneath the jacket Bond wears a short-sleeve navy polo, also by Tom Ford.
 The polo is has a 2-button placket and a small chest pocket.
-For the first time since Live and Let Die, Bond wears blue jeans.
+For only the first time since Live and Let Die (apart from a brief appearance in Licence to Kill), Bond wears blue jeans.
 The jeans are by 7 For All Mankind in a dark blue “Mercer” wash.
 Jeans have become something for more than just labourers, and today people wear in a variety of environments.
 But are they appropriate for Bond?

 Bond also wears Church’s Ryder III brown suede chukka boots and Tom Ford sunglasses.